J.J. Deal and Son Carriage Factory

 The J.J.
-Deal and Son Carriage Factory was the largest factory built in Jonesville, Michigan.
-It is the only 19th century factory remaining in the City.
-It is located at 117 West Street.
+Deal and Son Carriage Factory, located at 117 West Street, was the largest factory built in Jonesville, Michigan and is the only 19th century factory remaining in the city.
 On August 1, 2012, the building was added to the National Register of Historic Places.
-The building was redeveloped into the Heritage Lane Apartments in 2015.
+In 2015, the building was redeveloped into the Heritage Lane Apartments.

 J.J.
 Deal and Son History

 Jacob J. Deal was a blacksmith who moved to Jonesville, Michigan in 1857.
 Once he relocated to Jonesville, Deal began to manufacture a small number of lumber wagons and other heavy wagons.
 Deal sold his blacksmith shop in 1865 and erected two small buildings across the street, where he began the full-time manufacture of wagons and carriages.
 As the business grew, he repeatedly enlarged his factory.
 In 1890, he began construction on a new factory building, forming the core of the structure which still stands today.
 A number of additions were made to the building from 1893 to 1909, and the factory eventually employed over 100 men.
 In 1891, Deal's son, George, became a partner and began managing the company, which was renamed J.J.
 Deal and Son.